 When it comes to refreshing summer-time drinks, you can’t beat a glass of old-fashioned, fresh-squeezed lemonade!
 It’s tart, cool and delicious, and it’s super-easy to make!
-Just 3 easy steps and 3 ingredients: fresh lemons, sugar and water!
+Today I’ll show you how to make homemade lemonade in 3 easy steps with 3 ingredients: fresh lemons, sugar and water!

 - 1 cup sugar